Unsafe Working Conditions: Definition, How To Identify & Reporting

 One of the most common elements that create a dangerous work environment is the failure to keep up with maintenance.
 Things like regular cleaning and repairing equipment and working areas can go a long way toward ensuring worker safety.

-Examples of illegal, dangerous working conditions that lead to work injuries include:
+Examples of illegal, dangerous working conditions:

 - Going into confined spaces without proper preparation and training